What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: A review of arguments motivating each approach

 One can also motivate the weak approach by following a Bayesian argument, as done in \cite{Bartlett:2006tzx, Poulin:2005dn}.
 This stems from considering that states that are localized in the degree of freedom the group acts upon are ``states relative to a reference frame''.
 The objective being obtaining a theory free of external relata, this information is deemed superfluous.
 In analogy with the law of total probability, this leads to the weak approach as a result of averaging over all possible group elements (i.e.\ applying the weak twirl).
 About the charge, the fact that it is symmetric means that there is no need to have any knowledge \textit{a priori} about external quantities, such as any group-variant quantities.
 Therefore, the Bayesian prescription is to keep this information.

 The weak approach has also been motivated for reasons pertaining to the mathematics of infinite dimension and non-compact groups.
 The mathematical tools used in the strong approach are not well defined for all groups $G$.
 For non-compact groups, the Hilbert space corresponding to the zero-charge sector might simply not exist (see \cite{Carette:2023wpz} and references therein for more details).
 There are two objections we can make about this argument.
-First, when faced with a well-defined problem using a fixed group, like we have done for $\Z_n$, it seems unsatisfactory to argue against using a framework solely because it might be mathematically ill-defined in a the case of different groups.
-Second, this problem appears to be a mathematical technicality which could be solved using techniques from the theory of distribution.
+First, when faced with a well-defined problem using a fixed group, like we have done for $\Z_n$, it seems unsatisfactory to argue against using a framework solely because it might be mathematically ill-defined in the case of different groups.
+Second, this problem appears to be a mathematical technicality which could be solved using techniques from the theory of distributions.
+The formal framework used to this end is called refined algebraic quantization, for more details see \cite{delaHamette:2021oex} and references therein.
 Ideally, we would want to discriminate between the strong and weak approaches based on physically motivated arguments, and then formulate a mathematical framework based on those.